285sopes2usac/USAX/docs/atomics.md

-Use of atomics in Tilck
+Use of atomics in usax
 ---------------------------

-Being Tilck a non-SMP kernel, apparently, it should never need to use atomics.
+Being usax a non-SMP kernel, apparently, it should never need to use atomics.
 Actually, that's not true.
 While it is true that there no need for any type of *sequential consistency* in a non-SMP kernel, the need for simple atomicity remains in order to the kernel to be portable.
 While on i386 and on x86_64